-Seedling survival was compared between fenced and unfenced plots, for each species planted.
-This was done using generalized linear models with mixed effects in R statistical software (R Development Core Team 2011).
-In these linear models, the fixed effects were fencing, species, and island, and site was a random effect.
-Factors were sequentially removed to determine their importance to giving the simplest fitted model.
-We determined that species had a strong effect on survival, and that it interacted with fencing to affect survival (Table 2).
-Therefore, we analyzed species separately with island and fencing treatment as fixed effects and site as a random effect.
+Seedling survival was compared for each planted species.between fenced and unfenced plots. ,using generalized linear models with mixed effects (R statistical software, R Development Core Team 2011).
+In these linear models, the fixed effects were fencing, species, and island, while site was considered a random effect.
+Factors were sequentially removed to determine their importance to the simplest fitted model.
+Species had a strong effect on survival, and it interacted with fencing to affect survival (Table 2).
+We therefore analyzed species separately with island and fencing treatments as fixed effects and site as a random effect.
 Factors were considered to have a significant effect on seedling survival if they improved AIC scores by more than -2 (Burnham and Anderson 2004) when included in a linear model.

-The identity and abundance of all species that germinated from scats are presented in Table 4.
+The identity and abundance of all species germinated from scats are presented in Table 4.
 Analysis focused on germination from pig scats, which had significantly more frequent germination when compared to deer scats.
-This was determined using a binomial test in R statistical software (R Core Development Team 2011).
-Selectivity was estimated using indices prescribed in Manly et al. (1993).
-This was done using the abundances of species that germinated from scat compared to their abundances in nature represented by data from vegetation surveys.
+This was determined using a binomial test (R statistical software, R Core Development Team 2011).
+Selectivity was estimated using indices prescribed in Manly et al. (1993) using the abundances of species that germinated from scat compared to their abundances in nature represented by data from vegetation surveys.

 To determine if pigs exhibited selectivity for either native or exotic species that germinated from scat, we collected scat from two sites and compared them to vegetation surveys from those same sites.
-Although scat was collected from other sites, the majority of them were found from two sites, and the higher number of scats provided a more reliable basis for preference analysis.
-The two sites were “Ritidian Gate” on the National Wildlife Refuge, and “Anao North” in the Anao Conservation Area.
-We calculated the Manly Selectivity Index (Manly et al. 1993) for native and for exotic species at each site
+The majority of scat came from two sites, “Ritidian Gate” on the Guam National Wildlife Refuge, and “Anao North” in the Anao Conservation Area.
+We calculated the Manly Selectivity Index (Manly et al. 1993) for native and for exotic species at each site as:

 B = wi / ∑ wj,